Calculinux/calculinux-update/README.md

 - Lists RAUC bundles per channel (continuous, release, etc.).
 - Downloads the selected bundle with a progress bar and checksum validation.
 - Calls `rauc install <bundle>` with optional `--dry-run` to preview actions.
+- Prefetches any packages that will be reinstalled after the update so the post-reboot step can run offline (disable with `--no-prefetch`).
 - Requires each channel to expose an `index.json` manifest
 - Designed to be extended with new machines/channels by editing the config file only.